 In May 2011, we announced the potential closure of Adamas Mill.
-The more profitable grades produced at Adamas Mill were transferred to Enstra Mill and Stanger Mill.
-The property, plant and equipment other than land and buildings have been impaired by US\$10 million.
-The carrying amount of land and buildings is US\$3 million, which is US\$1 million below the valuation by the local municipality.
+The mill was closed in August 2011 and the more profitable grades were transferred to Enstra Mill and Stanger Mill.
+The plant and equipment other than land and buildings was impaired by US\$10 million.
+The land and buildings were sold for US\$5 million in fiscal 2012.

-Sappi Paper and Paper Packaging Operations
+Sappi Paper and Paper Packaging operations

-Our latest review of the paper and paper packaging operations, completed in the fourth fiscal quarter of 2011, indicated that the production of certain paper and paper packaging products would need to be curtailed.
-The curtailment of the production of these products resulted in an impairment charge of US\$49 million being incurred for the year.
+A review of the paper and paper packaging operations completed in the fourth fiscal quarter of 2011, indicated that the production of certain paper and paper packaging products would have to be curtailed.
+The curtailment of the production of these products resulted in an impairment charge of US\$49 million being recorded in that year.